Taking Care of Tomorrow

 Traditional IRAs are funded with pre-tax dollars, which can lower your annual income and can then potentially lower your tax liability.
 Retirees are usually taxed on the money in these accounts when a withdrawal is made.
 If you’re under the minimum age for withdrawals, be prepared to pay a tax penalty.

 Roth IRAs are comprised of deposits made with post-tax dollars.
 These deposits are not deducted from your annual income, so you’re paying taxes on this money up front.
 However, any withdrawals made from the account (including principal and money earned) are tax-free if considered a qualified distribution.
 Please consult with a tax professional regarding your individual situation.

-There are limits on who can contribute to a Roth account: if you’re making more than $139,000 as a single filer for the 2020 tax year, you’re not eligible to contribute.
-Make sure you talk to a licensed tax professional about your contribution limits or if you’re filing as a married couple.
+There are income limits on who can contribute to a Roth account.
+Make sure you talk to a licensed tax professional about those limits.

 All rates quoted as Annual Percentage Yield (APY) and subject to change without notice.